 These communities have brought unique traditions, skills, and perspectives that have been woven into the broader cultural fabric of Wales.
 Music, food, the spoken and written words… Welsh culture today would be unrecognisable without migration.

-Shaping Nations is a project funded by Heritage Lottery.
+Shaping Nations is a project funded by the Heritage Lottery Fund.
 Communities across Wales have worked with artists on a series of projects that reflect stories of migration, the exhibition brings these many personal stories together to be experienced by visitors.

 Image Sarah McNally